awsdocs/aws-proton-user-guide/doc_source/ug-svc-view.md

 }
 ```

-The next example command and response shows how to use the `get-service` command to view details for a service that *doesn't* have an AWS Proton service pipeline\.
+**View the details of a service without a service pipeline as shown in the following CLI example command and response\.**

 Command:

 ```
-aws proton get-service --name "simple-svc-without-pipeline"
+aws proton get-service \
+    --name "simple-svc-without-pipeline"
 ```

 Response: